|Values are valid only on day of printing.|

 At present, the gold standard for the diagnosis of coccidioidomycosis is culture of the organism from clinical specimens.
 Culture is highly sensitive and, with the implementation of DNA probe assays for confirmatory testing of culture isolates, yields excellent specificity.(3) However, growth in culture may take up to several weeks.
 This often delays the diagnosis and treatment of infected individuals.
 In addition, the propagation of Coccidioides species in the clinical laboratory is a significant safety hazard to laboratory personnel, serving as an important cause of laboratory-acquired infections if the organism is not quickly identified and handled appropriately (ie, in a Biosafety Level 3 facility).
 Serological tests including immunodiffusion and complement fixation are widely used for the detection of antibody against Coccidioides.
 Serology for Coccidioides can be limited by delays in antibody development or nonspecificity due to cross-reactions with other fungi.
 In addition, immunodiffusion and complement fixation tests are highly labor intensive and are generally limited to reference laboratories.

-Rapid detection of Coccidioides DNA
+Rapid detection of Coccidioides DNA, preferred method

 An aid in diagnosing coccidioidomycosis

 A positive result indicates presence of Coccidioides DNA.

 A negative result indicates absence of detectable Coccidioides DNA.